 Financial institutions face a wide range of strategic, operational and legal challenges.
-In particular, shifting regulatory environments and global economic uncertainties challenge the approaches of these institutions in their local markets and internationally.
+In particular, shifting regulatory environments and global economic uncertainties challenge the approaches of these institutions in their local markets and internationally, for example we are working with several major global financial institutions around their business strategies for the UK's forthcoming exit from the EU ("Brexit") as well as identifying the opportunities this may create for these institutions and their clients.

 We offer comprehensive support for all business matters affecting financial institutions, including regulatory advice, transactions, disputes and investigations as well as legal assistance in day-to-day operations.
 Our clients include international banking organizations, investment banks, government-owned commercial and development banks, broker-dealers, investment advisers, investment funds, private equity and hedge funds, real estate investment funds, sovereign wealth funds, insurance companies, outsourcing and other third party service providers, fintech enterprises and other key players in the financial industry sector.
-We serve the needs of many of the largest banks in the US, UK, Latin America, Europe, the Middle East, Africa and Asia.
+We serve the needs of many of the world's leading financial institutions across the US, UK, Latin America, Europe, the Middle East, Africa and Asia.
 We also have a significant practice advising sponsors and corporate borrowers.

 Our clients trust us to help guide them through the most challenging multijurisdictional issues across the spectrum of complex regulatory regimes.
 With our globally integrated team, we are well-positioned to address regulatory and legislative issues, including restrictions imposed on permissible nonbanking activities, proprietary trading, derivatives and investment fund activities, and regulatory capital, liquidity and other prudential requirements.